maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 :tags: powervr, droid, n900, pinephone, theme, language, localisation, tv,
        extras
 :authors: Merlijn Wajer, Ivan Jelincic
-:date: 2020-03-25 01:00
+:date: 2020-03-25 19:00

-..
-TODO DATE

 It's been several weeks since our `pre-FOSDEM 2020 update
 <{filename}/maemo-leste-update-january-2020.rst>`_, and let's start with a few highlights:

+* We've been around for two years now!
 * We switched from Devuan **ascii** (Debian stretch) to Devuan **beowulf** (Debian buster)
-* Motorola Droid 4 images are available, with **3D acceleration and decent to good power management**: TODO
+* `Motorola Droid 4`_ images are available, with **3D acceleration and decent to good power management**.
-* **Pinephone images** are now available: TODO
+* `Pinephone/Pinetab images`_ are now available.
 * We gave a **main track talk at FOSDEM**: https://fosdem.org/2020/schedule/event/smartphones/
 * N900 hardware support improvements such as TV-out, beginnings of camera